Parametric Auto Insurance Explained: How It Works & Is It Right for You?

 Autonomous Vehicle Owners (Near Future)

-As self-driving car insurance evolves and liability shifts from drivers to manufacturers, parametric models will likely play a larger role.
-When sensor data from an AV already logs every driving event with millisecond precision, that same data becomes a natural parametric trigger — enabling payouts without any human claims involvement.
-Similarly, software-defined vehicle owners may find parametric coverage well-suited to the data-rich environment these cars already generate.
+As self-driving technology matures and liability shifts from drivers to manufacturers, parametric models will likely play a larger role.
+When sensor data from a connected vehicle already logs every driving event with millisecond precision, that same data becomes a natural parametric trigger — enabling payouts without any human claims involvement.

 • Slow payouts (weeks/months)